CarbonPackages/Carbon.Pipeline/Readme.md

       commonJS: Public
 ```

-Further you can write to the files to another package:
+Further, you can write the files to another package:

 ```yaml
 packages: